Middlesbrough F.C.: Return to the Championship (2017–present)

 The club appointed former Leeds United manager Garry Monk as manager in the off-season.
 Expectations at the club were high, having spent close to £50 million in the transfer window on player purchases, in order to mount an immediate promotion challenge back to the Premier League.
 Monk left in December, with Middlesbrough ninth in the Championship, and Tony Pulis was appointed as his replacement.
 Pulis led the side to finish 5th in the table, however, they lost in the play-off semi-finals to Aston Villa.
 In the following season, a poor finish to the season caused them to finish 7th and miss out on the play-offs by one point.

 When Pulis's contract was not extended, he was replaced by former Middlesbrough defender and first team coach, Jonathan Woodgate on 14 June 2019 on a three-year contract.
-Woodgate was sacked with the club only outside of the relegation zone on goal difference with eight games left of the 2019–20 season, and Neil Warnock was appointed as his replacement on the same day.
+Woodgate was dismissed with the club only outside of the relegation zone on goal difference with eight games left of the 2019–20 season, and Neil Warnock was appointed as his replacement on the same day.
 Warnock ensured survival from relegation, securing safety on the final day of the season and a 17th-place finish.
 On 6 November 2021, Middlesbrough parted company with Warnock, who was replaced by Chris Wilder the following day.
-After 11 months in charge, Wilder was sacked with the club in 22nd position.
+After 11 months in charge, Wilder was dismissed with the club in 22nd position.

 Former Manchester United midfielder Michael Carrick was appointed as his successor and led Boro to a fourth-place finish, but lost in the play-off semi-finals against Coventry City.
 On 26 May 2023, the club officially became affiliated with the women's team.
 In the 2023–24 season, Middlesbrough reached the semi-finals of the League Cup for the first time since 2004.
 Despite defeating Chelsea in the first leg, Middlesbrough lost 6–2 on aggregate.
 Carrick was dismissed in June 2025 with Rob Edwards replacing him.
-However, after a promising start to the season that saw the club enter the automatic promotion spaces, Edwards suddenly left in November 2025 to take the Wolverhampton Wanderers job, just 3 months into the season.
+However, after a promising start to the season that saw the club enter the automatic promotion spaces, Edwards left in November 2025 to become the head coach of Wolverhampton Wanderers.

+On 24 November 2025 Kim Hellberg was named as the successor to Rob Edwards.

+In May 2026, Southampton defeated Middlesbrough 2–1 on aggregate (after extra time) in the EFL Championship play-off semi-final.
+Two days before the first leg of the semi-final, Middlesbrough complained that a member of Southampton's staff had been observed attempting to watch one of their training sessions in the build-up to the tie, and on the day before the first leg, Southampton were charged with breaching EFL regulations.
+An Independent Disciplinary Commission ruled that Southampton be expelled from the play-offs and receive a four-point deduction for the 2026–27 Championship season.
+Middlesbrough were reinstated to the play-off final, where they were defeated 1–0 by Hull City at Wembley.
+The incident was widely referred to in the media as "Spygate".